pybricks/pybricks-api/doc/api/motors.rst

     .. automethod:: pybricks.builtins.Motor.track_target

-    .. rubric:: Control settings and status
+    .. attribute:: control

         The motors use PID control to accurately track the speed and angle targets that you specify.
-Use the following methods to adjust the behavior of this controller and get its current status.

-    .. automethod:: pybricks.builtins::Motor.control.limits

-    .. automethod:: pybricks.builtins::Motor.control.pid

-    .. automethod:: pybricks.builtins::Motor.control.target_tolerances

-    .. automethod:: pybricks.builtins::Motor.control.stall_tolerances

-    .. automethod:: pybricks.builtins::Motor.control.stalled

-    .. automethod:: pybricks.builtins::Motor.control.active
+You can change its behavior through the ``control`` attribute of the motor.
+See :ref:`control` for an overview of available methods.

 Motor Tips & Tricks
 ^^^^^^^^^^^^^^^^^^^